 The Maryland & Pennsylvania Railroad Preservation Society determined the best solution for their organization to have its derelict GE 45 ton diesel electric locomotive back into operation was to contract the work out to a qualified locomotive rebuilding company.
 When selecting a contractor the all volunteer group wanted to work with a company that has extensive knowledge of vintage diesel locomotives and that also has a good reputation of working well with heritage railroads and rail transportation museums.
 An agreement was made with McHugh Locomotive & Equipment to preform a restoration to the locomotive that would allow the MA & PA RR to provide certain repairs by utilizing their volunteer staff on part of the project and too also meet the groups budgetary requirements.
 A multi-year locomotive restoration provided the MA & PA RR Preservation Society the necessary time required to fund the project.

-The second phase of this project will be preformed by the experts of McHugh Locomotive & Equipment during the early summer months of 2018.
-The work at the McHugh facility will be the heavy repairs that include: rebuilding the two truck assemblies, recondition the axles and bearings, remove the old scrap wheels and replace them with new, recondition the gear boxes, rebuild the side-rods, recondition the traction motors and main generators, preform a complete upgrade and rewire of the electrical system, rebuild the air compressors, and other components.
+The second phase of this project will be preformed by the experts of McHugh Locomotive & Equipment and begin during May of 2018.
+The work at the McHugh facility will be the heavy repairs that include: rebuilding the two truck assemblies, recondition the axles and bearings, remove the old scrap wheels and replace them with new, recondition the gear boxes, rebuild the side-rods, recondition the traction motors and main generators, preform a complete upgrade and rewire of the electrical system, and supply other reconditioned components.